-12 d 13 e 14 f 1 5 g 16 h 17 i 18 j 19 k Item no. Description, Name(s) of Author and Co-author(s), if any Put a 'N' for Non- English Submission App/ Tch (Assessment/ Year published Submission ref. no. Requested Subject Panel
+12 ^d 13 ^e $14^{\rm f}$ 15 ^g 16^{hg} 17 i 18 ^j Item no. Description, Name(s) of Author and Co-author(s), if any Put a 'N' for Non- English Submission Category Dis, Int, Ap, Tch, Ex Year published Submission ref. no. Requested Subject Panel

-Total no. of research output items including 'out' and 'exceptional' items (if any) submitted: \\\\\\(To facilitate consideration by the RAE panel, please provide additional information up to one page each on non-traditional or exceptional item, and complete Appendix E1 on each co-authored item if it is also being submitted for assessment by a colleague within the same cost centre of your institution)
+Total no. of research output items including exceptional item (if any) submitted: (To facilitate consideration by the RAE panel, please provide additional information up to one page each on non-traditional or exceptional item, and complete Appendix E1 on each co-authored item if it is also being submitted for assessment by a colleague within the same cost centre of your institution) Note d Column 12: see paragraphs 43, 46, 55, and 60 of the Guidance Notes

-- Note d Column 12: see paragraphs 46, 55, and 60 of the Guidance Notes - Note e Column 13: Please underline co-authors from the same cost centre of your institution - Note f Column 14: see paragraph 53. - Note g Column 15: see paragraphs 24, 25, 61 of the Guidance Notes - Note h Column 16: Assessment = items produced from 01.01.2002 to 31.12.2005; Gap = items produced from 01.01.1999 to 31.12.2001; Ex = items produced prior to 01.01.2002 which had not been submitted to previous RAEs, see paragraphs 46, 49, 50 to 53, 55 of the Guidance Notes - Note i Column 17: see paragraph 51(a) of the Guidance Notes.
-(Please attach publisher's note of acceptance for publication if not yet published) - Note j Column 18: The submission reference number should be completed by the Institution's Administration.
-It should comprise a four tier identification i.e. p-q-r-s where:

-p = HEI code e.g. HKU r = staff number as assigned under Column 1 of Table 2 q = Cost Centre code s: starts from 1 to n where n = total number of items submitted by the staff member
+- Note e Column 13: Please underline co-authors from the same cost centre of your institution - Note f Column 14: see paragraph 53. - Note g Column 15: see paragraphs 24, 25, 61 of the Guidance Notes - Note h Column 16: see paragraph 51(a) of the Guidance Notes.
+(Please attach publisher's note of acceptance for publication if not yet published) - Note i Column 17: The submission reference number should be completed by the Institution's Administration.
+It should comprise a four tier identification i.e. p-q-r-s where: - p = HEI code e.g. HKU q = Cost Centre code r = staff number as assigned under Column 1 of Table 2 s : starts from 1 to n where n = total number of items submitted by the staff member - Note j Column 18: Only complete this box if the staff member has a special request on the assignment of the submission.
+Please place an '' next to the Item Number and state clearly the subject panel which the staff member requests the item to be assessed.
+The subject panels will take into account the request when considering the final assignment of the submission. (see paragraph 44 of the Guidance Notes).

 Each output item submitted for assessment should bear this submission reference number for identification purposes.
+(This information sheet will be destroyed after completion of RAE 2006)